 Henry M. Fulcher

 Francis Wood, the General Manager of WFLO AM and FM, presents two shows on WFLO FM Monday through Friday.
-Beginning at 6:30 AM, he is the host of The Morning Show and The award-winning “Call-Flo Radio Show” (“Best small market radio morning show of 2012, 2014 & 2015) and at 12:15 until 1 PM he hosts Lunchbreak, featuring the best songs of the 60 s and 70 s.
+Beginning at 6:30 AM, he is the host of The Morning Show and co-host of the award-winning “Call-Flo Radio Show” (“Best small market radio morning show of 2012, 2014 & 2015) and at 12:15 until 1 PM he hosts Lunchbreak, featuring the best songs of the 60 s and 70 s.
 A broadcast veteran with over forty years of service in small market radio, Francis was an announcer for WLES-AM in Lawrenceville, Virginia from 1970-1971 before making his home at WFLO.
 His service to the local community involves seats on the Centra Southside Community Hospital Board of Directors and the Centra Board of Directors in Lynchburg.
 He served on the Farmville Chamber of Commerce for two terms and the Moton Museum Board of Directors.
 Francis served for two terms as president of the Virginia Association of Broadcasters from 2010 through 2012.
 The VAB awarded Francis the 2015 C.T.
 Lucy Distinguished Service Award.
 He was inducted into the Virginia Communications Hall of Fame that same year.
 Francis, is an award-winning author who has written and published over thirty books through his Tip of the Moon Publishing Company, which he owns and operates with his wife, Chris Wood.
 More information is available on this noted author at tipofthemoon.com.
 Francis is also a Virginia Master Naturalist and a professional storyteller.
 He is an accomplished musician who admits “music is what lured me into this business.
 I love being surrounded by it.”
 Contact Francis at firstname.lastname@example.org.